AmirMohammad-Sharbati/digital-system-design/README.md

     - `diagram.py`

 3. `exercise_3/`
-    - `syn/`
     - `verilog_codes/`

-Each exercise directory includes a `description_X.pdf` file that contains the problem statements and requirements for that task.
+Each exercise directory (or subdirectory) includes:
+- `description_X.pdf` — the official problem statement and task definitions provided by the course
+- `explanations.pdf` — a detailed report containing circuit design explanations, Verilog implementation details, simulation results, and discussion of challenges

 ## 📘 Content Overview